imakshatgoel/RL-in-trading/Week 3/README.md

 Apart from that we would also learn how to extract financial data from yahoo finance and interpret it to make meaningful observations finance.ipynb is the file for that, I am not giving any task on that right now I just want you to go through it once and understnad what all these represent

+You can google or chatgpt terms like rolling mean, close price, adjusted close, dividends and all to know about these.
+I find this better than going through any text :)

+I think this week is quite heavy so better keep constantly trying, ask us if you are stuck with anything

+# All The Best!!